Education Bill Savings

 A payback calculator counts one of them.
 The full worth-it answer counts all four.
 Switch the view and watch how much value the calculator leaves out.

 Conceptual hierarchy, not a dollar chart — no figures are implied by the tier heights.
-The four drivers and their ordering follow this post's value-driver framework: bill savings (TOU arbitrage) and solar self-consumption are the primary financial drivers; backup/resilience is real but never appears on a payback line (peer-reviewed willingness-to-pay of roughly $19–$29/day during a 10-day winter outage, Nature Energy 2020); VPP / Energy Trading is emerging optionality.
-Kora's Energy Trading layer is planned and in development — not income you can earn today.
+The four drivers and their ordering follow this post's value-driver framework: bill savings (TOU arbitrage) and solar self-consumption are the primary financial drivers; backup/resilience is real but never appears on a payback line (peer-reviewed willingness-to-pay of roughly $19–$29/day during a 10-day winter outage, Nature Energy 2020); VPP programs provide emerging grid-participation value in eligible markets.
+Kora Energy Trading is a roadmap capability and is excluded from current-income estimates.
 No guaranteed savings; actual value depends on your rates, loads, solar, outage risk, and configuration.

 A battery stores energy.
 Kora makes it usable at the right moment.